In recent years, governmental organizations and funding bodies have held the scientific community...

-Today’s solutions used for data distribution were never meant to serve this purpose and only found application due to lack of alternatives.
+Today’s solutions used for data distribution were never meant to serve this purpose and mostly found an application due to lack of alternatives.
 LOGS for Service Facilities offers a safe and easy way to automatically distribute data from multiple instruments to the scientists.
 It securely and quickly uploads experimental data and its metadata to a LOGS server that can be set up locally or online.

 Service facilities all over the world are searching for a secure and easy data distribution tool that is designed specifically for this purpose.
 However, currently a tool that meets the different expectations of researchers, PIs and service facility managers is not available.
 Instead, compromise solutions that have limitations and downsides are applied.